aramprice/slides/collectivize/slides.md

 !SLIDE

+# Problems

+launch + configure is slow when there's an outage

+packages become unavailable

+!SLIDE

-# Problems / Future
+# Future

-sometimes packages aren't available

-CI that outputs an AIM
+bake recipes into an image (AMI)

+launch instances from a known good image

+!SLIDE

+thanks!

+questions?